Nagalakshmi136/yt_audio_collector/README.md

 # yt_audio_collector

-*yt_audio_collector* is a genuine, lightweight library for creating hindi dataset for speech recognition.
+*yt_audio_collector* is a genuine, lightweight library for creating hindi dataset for speech recognition from youtube.

 ## Documentation